Population health and burden of disease profile of south african women between 1990 and 2019

 Methods:

-In this descriptive cross-sectional study we used open-access secondary data from the Institute for Health Metrics and Evaluation (IHME) from 1990 to 2019.
-We measured population health as per the world health organization standards using disability-adjusted life years (DALYs), years of life lost (YLLs), years lived with disability (YLDs) and age-specific death rate (ASD).
-Level 1 and 2 causes and risk factors for all ages and sexes. were clustered into CMNNs, NCDs and injuries; and behavioural, environmental or occupational and metabolic respectively.
+In this descriptive cross-sectional study we used the open-access secondary data from the Institute for Health Metrics and Evaluation (IHME) from 1990 to 2019.
+We measured population health as per the World Health Organization (WHO) standards using age-standardized disability-adjusted life years (DALYs), years of life lost (YLLs), years lived with disability (YLDs) and age-specific death rate (ASD).
+Level 1 and 2 causes and risk factors for all ages and sexes were clustered into CMNNDs, NCDs, and injuries respectively.

 Results: